GSYAtools/DSRAG-inferential-control/README.md

 ---

-## Practical Notes

-- Temperature is set to **0** to ensure deterministic behavior.
-- The same model instance is used across all configurations.
-- Context construction is the **only experimental variable**.
-- All intermediate artifacts are stored for auditability and qualitative inspection.

----

 ## Reproducibility Notes

-This repository is designed to support:
-- controlled comparison,
-- reasoning traceability,
-- qualitative evaluation of inferential behavior.
+- Evaluation is **qualitative**, based on inspection of the generated traces.
+- No automatic metrics are computed by the framework.

-It is **not** intended as a production-ready RAG system.
+- The repository is intended as a **research artifact**, not a production system.

 ---